 Vouch is no longer funding loans.
 Find a lender like Vouch instead.

 Vouch was a San Francisco-based lender that allowed borrowers to bring on multiple cosigners to qualify for more competitive rates.
-But it stopped issuing loans in June 2016.
-It’s currently servicing loans that borrowers have already taken out.
+But it stopped issuing loans in June 2016 and is currently only servicing its old loans.

 LendingClub was one of the first peer-to-peer lenders in the country.
 It’s an online platform that connects borrowers with investors to fund their loans.
 And it allows cosigners.